 Some traffic offenses for Arvada Municipal Court are eligible for plea bargains through the mail.
 The offer is based mainly on your driving history.

 If you do not receive a plea bargain in the mail, even if an officer told you that you would, you must appear in court on the date and time listed on your summons.
-Failure to appear may result in a Bench Warrant being issued for your arrest.
+Failure to appear may result in a Bench Warrant being issued for your arrest, or if your citation is a traffic infraction, a Default Judgment may be entered against you, and a lien placed against your driving privilege.

 Accepting a plea bargain